Personal profile

 Biography

-Professor Anthony F Lang, Jr. holds a Chair in International Political Theory in the School of International Relations at the University of St Andrews.
+Anthony F Lang, Jr. is Professor of International Political Theory.
 He received his BA in Philosophy from the University of Notre Dame in 1990 and his MA and PhD from Johns Hopkins University in 1996.
 He was an Assistant Professor of Political Science at the American University in Cairo from 1996 through 2000.
 From 2000 through 2003, he served as a Programme Officer at the Carnegie Council for Ethics in International Affairs, where he directed programmes on ethics and the use of force, religion and US Foreign Policy, and ethics in higher education.
 Prior to arriving in St Andrews in 2004, he taught courses at Albright College, Yale University, and Bard College.

-He is one of the founding editors of the scholarly journal, Global Constitutionalism.
-He now serves on its editorial board, along with the boards of Ethics & International Affairs and the Journal of International Political Theory.
+He is one of the founding editors of the journal, Global Constitutionalism.
+He now serves on its editorial board, along with the boards of Ethics & International Affairs and Human Rights Review.
+He is Editor in Chief of the Journal of International Political Theory.
 He has been active in the International Studies Association (ISA), serving as President of the International Ethics section (2003-2004), Programme Chair for the Human Rights Section (2006-2008), Chair of the International Ethics Book Prize Committee (2009-2011), and Chair of the Academic Freedom Committee (2016-2018).
 He has served as a consultant for the UNODC on ethics in higher education and the UK Ministry of Defense on ethical and legal issues.
 He has been an external examiner for academic programmes at the LSE, Edinburgh University, Durham University, and Glasgow University.
 He has examined PhD students at numerous institutions in the UK, Germany and Norway.

-Within the University of St Andrews, he founded the Centre for Global Constitutionalism in 2007 and directed it until 2016.
-He has served as the Head of School (2016-2019) for the School of International Relations, along with numerous other roles in the School.
-He teaches modules on international political theory, ethics and the use of force, global constitutionalism, and other themes and topics in international relations and political theory.
+Within the University of St Andrews, he founded the Centre for Global Constitutionalism in 2007 and directed it until 2016 (now the Centre for Global Law and Governance).
+He served as the Head of School (2016-2019) for the School of International Relations, along with numerous other roles in the School.
+He teaches modules on international political theory, ethics and the use of force, global constitutionalism, speculative fiction, and other themes and topics in international relations and political theory.

 Expertise related to UN Sustainable Development Goals